Flight 714 to Sydney: History

 Hergé also introduced new characters into the story, such as Laszlo Carreidas, who was based on the French aerospace magnate Marcel Dassault.
 In his interview with Sadoul, Hergé also observed that "[w]ith Carreidas, I departed from the concept of good and bad.
 Carreidas is one of the goodies of the story.
 It does not matter that he is not an attractive personality.
 He is a cheat by nature.
 Look at the discussion between him and Rastapopoulos when, under the influence of the truth serum, they both boast of their worst misdeeds[…] A good example for small children: the rich and respected man, who gives a lot to charity, and the bandit in the same boat!
 That's not very moral".
 Hergé also created a secretary for Carreidas in the form of Spalding, whom Hergé remarked off in an interview with The Sunday Times in 1968 as "an English public school man, obviously the black sheep of his family".
 Another character he invented for the story was Dr. Krollspell, whom he later related had "probably 'worked' in a Nazi camp".
-He was thus portrayed as a former doctor in one of the Nazi extermination camps—perhaps based partly on Josef Mengele—who had fled Europe after the Second World War and settled in New Delhi, where he established his medical clinic.
+He was thus implied to be a former doctor in one of the Nazi extermination camps — perhaps based partly on Josef Mengele — who had fled Europe after the Second World War and settled in New Delhi, where he established his medical clinic.

 Although Hergé drew the basis of Flight 714 to Sydney, his assistants at Studios Hergé, led by Bob de Moor, were largely responsible for the story's final look, which included drawing all of the background details and selecting colours.
 To depict the erupting volcano, Hergé utilised photographs of eruptions at Etna and Kilauea that were in his image collection.
 He also turned to this collection for a photograph of a flying saucer that he used as the basis for the extraterrestrial spacecraft depicted in the story.
-Later, Hergé regretted explicitly depicting the alien spacecraft at the end of the story, although was unsure how he could have ended the story without it.
+Later, Hergé regretted explicitly depicting the alien spacecraft at the end of the story, although he was unsure how he could have ended the story without it.